 Although experience is a big qualifying factor to land a job as a tutor, it is not everything.
 If you have an entry level Tutor resume, you can shift the Hiring Manager’s attention to the strengths, skills and attributes that make you the ideal candidate.

 - Have you done freelance or even unpaid voluntary work as a tutor?
 Include this detail as part of your work experience.

 - Did you consistently get high grades or receive academic citations on some subjects?
 Schools and tutorial centers want candidates who averaged at least 3.7 in specialized subjects.
-Highlight your GPA in your Resume Objective, Strengths and Education sections.
+Highlight your GPA in your Resume Objective, Skills and Education sections.

 - Did you get certified?
 State the certifying body, the year and the type of certification received.

 Lastly, switch to the functional format which would rearrange our resume sample for Tutor this way:

 - Objective Statement

 - Work Experience